zachMahan64/bear16-os/README.md

 ### Tic-Tac-Toe
 - A two-player game with automatic draw and win detection.
 The code for this is super clean, [feel free to check it out](apps/tictactoe/main.asm).
 ![tictactoe_title_screen.png](screenshots/tictactoe_title_screen.png)
-^ main menu
+*^ main menu*
 ![tictactoe_tips.png](screenshots/tictactoe_tips.png)
-^ the tips page
+*^ the tips page*
 ![tictactoe_midgame.png](screenshots/tictactoe_midgame.png)
-^ here's what it looks like as we play
+*^ here's what it looks like as we play*
 ![tictactoe_draw.png](screenshots/tictactoe_draw.png)
-^ here's what a draw looks like
+*^ here's what a draw looks like*
 ![tictactoe_victory.png](screenshots/tictactoe_victory.png)
-^ here's what a win looks like.
-The reason it's just three O's the image is because there's a fun victory animation that plays where the board goes blank and then each winning tile is replaced in order.
-It's cool, play for yourself to this.
-Btw, this is not easy to program.
+*^ here's what a win looks like.
+The reason it's just three O's in the image is because there's a fun victory animation that plays where the board goes blank and then each winning tile is replaced in order.
+It's cool; try playing it yourself.
+Btw, this was not easy to program.*
 ## The Bear16 Utilities Library
 **The code is decently self-documenting due its comment-full nature and verbose label and constant names**
 - Check it out [here](util/)